Tattoo Aftercare Instructions

 - If the film pops or leaks fluid, remove it immediately.
 It is normal for the film to fill with fluid.

-- If you notice a reaction around the edges of the film, remove it immediately & contact your tattoo artist.
+- If you notice a reaction around the edges of the film, remove it immediately and contact your tattoo artist.

-- In order to remove the film, you can use hot water to make it a little easier.
-The film may be pretty hard to get off, this is normal.
+- To remove the film, use hot water to make it easier.
+The film may be hard to get off – this is normal.

 - Ensure all adhesive is washed off once the film is removed.